peterkelly/Texpad-API/Readme.md

         } else if (request.status == TPAPIRequestStatusFailure) {
             NSLog(@"other failure!");
         }
-    };

-This request should be dispatched via the api manager

-    [[TPAPIManager sharedManager] submitRequest:request];

-For the return request from Texpad to be handled you need to add a hook to the Application delegate's application:handleOpenURL: method

-    -(BOOL)application:(UIApplication *)application handleOpenURL:(NSURL *)url {
-        if ([[TPAPIManager sharedManager] handleOpenURL:url]) {
-            return YES;
     }

-        return NO;
-    }

 ### Full Documentation

 The most detailed, and up to date, documentation is available in the header files of the framework in Doxygen format.

 ### Contact

+If you have any questions, or trouble integrating this framework into your application, or suggestions for improvement please get in contact with us at <support@vallettaventures.com>.

+We'd also love to hear about anybody that is using the Texpad API, so that we can maintain a list of client applications on our website.

 ### License

-This code is available under the following license
+This code is available under the following BSD license

     //  Copyright (c) 2013 Valletta Ventures LLP.
 All rights reserved.
     //